This

 Dunstable.

-a small strip of land belonging to the chapel at the rear that was sold off to
+was a small strip of land belonging to the chapel at the rear that was sold off

 double-glazed windows were put in during Reg’s ministry and also some essential